jaccomoc/jactl/docs/pages/language-guide.md

 > x
 [a:[b:[[c:[d:1]], [c:[d:2]]]]]
 ```
+Note that in this case `x.a.b` is an embedded List, not a Map.

-While normally access to fields of a Map can also be done via subscript notation, if the field does not exist then
+Normally access to fields of a Map can also be done via subscript notation but if the field does not exist then
 Jacsal will assume that access via subscript notation implies that an empty List should be created if the field is
-missing rather than a Map:
+missing, rather than a Map:
 ```groovy
 > def x = [:]
 [:]